NikkaLuna/E-Commerce-Vacation-Application/README.md

 ![ECommerce Application](https://github.com/NikkaLuna/ECommerceApplication_SpringBoot_JPA_Angular_Hibernate/blob/master/UI%20%232.png)

 *This screenshot displays the front-end interface where users can view their cart summary and customer details.
-The right side displays the backend data service activities, facilitated by the RESTful API architecture.*
+The right side shows the backend data service activities, such as fetching customer details and cart items, facilitated by the RESTful API architecture.*

 ## Dependencies